 - 1. The PBO can ask a minister to personally agree that the department over which they preside will provide assistance. - 2.
 If a minister agrees that the department will assist the PBO, the minister must abstain from any involvement in the provision of assistance.
-PBO cannot provide the minister with any information concerning a request for a cost estimate. - 3.
+The PBO cannot provide the minister with any information concerning a request for a cost estimate. - 3.
 If agreed, the minister must also instruct his or her deputy minister to arrange for the provision of assistance.
-From that point on, the minister will remain removed from the assistance. - 4.
+From that point on, the minister and political staff will remain removed from the assistance. - 4.
 PBO requests assistance directly from deputy ministers, which they provide in accordance with the arrangements that they have made. - 5.
 PBO must not identify the party who requested the costing when requesting assistance from deputy ministers. - 6.
-Departments must maintain confidentiality during and after the election costing period. - 7.
+Departments must maintain confidentiality during and after the election costing period.
+This means that all records generated will be exempt from the Access to Information Act. - 7.
 Departments may involve other departments if necessary and if the ministers presiding over those departments have also agreed to provide assistance to the PBO.